agrosner/DBFlow/README.md

 What sets this library apart:
   1. Many, many unit tests on nearly __every__ feature.
   2. Built on maximum performance using **annotation processing**, lazy-loading, and speed-tests [here](https://github.com/Raizlabs/AndroidDatabaseLibraryComparison)
-  3. Built-in model caching for blazing fast retrieval and ability to define own cache.
+  3. Built-in model caching for blazing-fast retrieval and very flexible customization.
-  3. Powerful and fluid SQL-wrapping statements
+  3. Powerful and fluid SQL-wrapping statements that mimic real SQLite queries
   4. Triggers, Views, Indexes, and many more SQLite features.
   5. Seamless multi-database support.
   6. Direct-to-database parsing for data such as JSON
   7. Flexibility in the API enabling you to override functionality to suit your needs.
   8. ```ContentProvider``` generation using annotations
+  9. Content Observing using `Uri`

 ## Applications That Use DBFlow